Zen4All-nl/Flexible-Footer-Menu-Multilingual-for-Zen-Cart/README.md

       </ol>

 <h2>Changelog</h2>
+Version 1.6 03-07-2023 torvista: reviewed and modified for use with ZC 1.5.8 and php 8.2

 Version 1.3 04-12-2017 Design75
       <ul>
         <li>Removed file "YOUR_ADMIN/includes/init_includes/overrides/init_sanitize.php", and replaced by "YOUR_ADMIN/includes/extra_datafiles/flexible_footer_sanitizer.php".<br>This eliminate the need of editing core files.<br> I also added additional fields, there are four in total: